Ventilator Management Overview and Practice Questions

 The preset high-pressure limit.

-An increase of airflow resistance, decreased of lung compliance, and a decrease of chest wall compliance.
+An increase in airflow resistance, a decrease in lung compliance, and a decrease in chest wall compliance.

-57. List the mechanical factors that may trigger the high-pressure alarm due to an increase of airflow resistance?
+53. What mechanical factors can trigger the high-pressure alarm due to an increase in airflow resistance?

 Kinking of the ET tube, kinking of the circuit, blocked exhalation manifold, water in the circuit, and mainstem bronchial intubation.

-58. List some of the patient factors that may trigger the high pressure alarm due to an increase of airflow resistance?
+54. What patient factors can trigger the high-pressure alarm due to an increase in airflow resistance?

 Bronchospasm, coughing, patient-ventilator dyssynchrony, secretions in the ET tube, biting on the ET tube, and mucus plugging.